kathleenkim1/Adaptation_RNA-seq_pipeline/README.md

 A step-by-step data processing pipeline for RNA-seq data used for GSE255871 from the Greer Lab.

 ## Introduction
-This documentation will go through the pipeline used to process raw fastq RNA-sequencing files to a counts matrix.
+This documentation will go through the pipeline used to process raw fastq RNA-sequencing files to a counts matrix and DGE table.
 This pipeline uses the following tools that require prior installation:
 - [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [CutAdapt 4.0](https://cutadapt.readthedocs.io/en/stable/installation.html)
 - [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)